triton-inference-server/server/docs/optimization.rst

 examples running with the example model repository.

-Unless you already have a client application suitable for measuring the performance of your model on the interence server, you should familiarize yourself with :ref:`perf\_client
+Unless you already have a client application suitable for measuring the performance of your model on the inference server, you should familiarize yourself with :ref:`perf\_client
 <section-perf-client>`.
 The perf\_client application is an essential
 tool for optimizing your model's performance.

-As a running example demonstrating the optimization features and options, we will use the Caffe2 ResNet50 model that you can obtain by following the :ref:`section-quickstart`.
+As a running example demonstrating the optimization features and options, we will use a Caffe2 ResNet50 model that you can obtain by following the :ref:`section-quickstart`.
 As a baseline we use perf\_client to determine the performance of the model using a `basic model configuration that does not enable any performance features